sthysel/pandashells/README.md

 ----
 Pandashells provides a number of visualization tools to help you quickly explore your data.
-All visualizations are automatically configured to show an interactive plot using the configured backend (default is TkAgg, but can be configured with the p.configure tool).
+All visualizations are automatically configured to show an interactive plot using the configured backend (default is TkAgg, but can be configured with the p.config tool).

 The visualizations can also be saved to image files (e.g. .png) or rendered to html.
 The html generated can either be opened directly in the browser to show an interactive plot (using mpld3),